ballgoesvroomvroom/AP_MALPorter/installation_guide/cli_manual/README.md

 Both are `.json` files.

 ### add [key: str] [animeid: integer]
-Add a new value to the local database.<br />
+Manually add a new value to the local database.<br />
 `animeid` must be an integer greater than zero.<br />
 When the same key already exists in the database, it would ask for confirmation to override it with the new animeid.